The format of each session isn't set in stone but I aim to create a programme that helps you to achieve your goals.

 Classic/Classical guitar is a term used to describe the instruments form/design, materials and construction as well as many of the techniques that allow players to express themselves.
 The classical guitar is a 6 stringed guitar featuring 3 nylon strings, which help give it its characteristic sound.
 It has a form which has not changed considerably since its inception, but - just as with all things change does occur even if its not immediately obvious.

 In its relatively short life composers and players have brought elements of Spanish and Latin folk music to it - as well as Jazz, Bebop, Blues and World music.
 If you can name it - it can and has been played on the 'classic' guitar, just check out the work of Bret Williams, Carlo Domeniconi, Leo Brouwer or Richard Charlton.
-There is more to the classic guitar than the name suggests and I would encourage anyone thinking of taking up the guitar to maintain an open mind, let go of preconceptions and embrace this wonderful member of the guitar family.
+There is more to the classic guitar than the name suggests and I would encourage anyone thinking of taking up the guitar to maintain an open mind, let go of preconceptions and

 Not sure what it's all about?